Garden

 Kaolin Clay Spray

 Regular kaolin clay application creates a fine white coating on plant surfaces that physically deters flea beetles from landing and feeding.
 Apply every 7 days to seedlings and young transplants.
+One of the most effective and completely non-toxic options available.

 Prevention